-Method Description Physical Evidence Physical evidence includes: Electronic records; Award letters Check stubs; Signed contracts; Signed statements from the income source, including completed agency forms.
-Collateral contact Verbal statements to the eligibility worker from an employer or income source providing details of the customer's income.
+Method Description Physical Evidence Physical evidence includes: Collateral contact Verbal statements to the eligibility worker from an employer or income source providing details of the customer's income.
 A collateral contact is generally made by phone.
 The details of the collateral contact must be documented.